Along the water

 Even though the dugouts at Jäppilä are old, they are not from prehistoric times.
 Some skill — and good balance — was required to manoeuvre the narrow dugout from place to place.

-Savo-style row boat at the Savonlinna Provincial Museum
+Savo-style row boat at the Savonlinna Museum

-The On the Pier exhibition at the Savonlinna Provincial Museum has a typical Savo-style rowboat on display.
+The On the Pier exhibition at the Savonlinna Museum has a typical Savo-style rowboat on display.
 This type of boat was already used in the 16th century.
 One of the characteristics of a Savo-style boat is that the lower part of the bow rises gently while the upper part bends sharply inwards.
 This made it easier to pull the boat ashore and to haul it over isthmuses.
 There were two spots for oars and the middle thwart had a hole in it to set up a mast for sailing.

-The boat on display at the Provincial Museum has been skilfully built.
+The boat on display at the Savonlinna Museum has been skilfully built.
 It has been said that the person building it had promised the buyer as much liquor as the amount of water that entered the boat when it was launched since he believed in his skills to build a watertight boat.

 A somewhat large sailing fleet sailed Lake Saimaa still in the 18th–19th centuries.
 In particular, it carried tar and wood to Lappeenranta, from which the goods were sent on to Vyborg, from which they left for foreign shores by sea.
 The switchover to steam power was made halfway through the 19th century.
 Finland’s first steamer, a paddle tug named Ilmarinen, sailed Saimaa’s waterways from 1833 to 1844.